valor-software/ng2-charts/README.md

 ng add ng2-charts
 ```

-This schematics will add the `ChartsModule` as an imported module in the main app module (or another module as specified
+This schematics will add the `NgChartsModule` as an imported module in the main app module (or another module as specified
 in the `--module` command option).

 ### Example of Generating a Line Chart using Angular CLI